nitotm/efficient-language-detector/README.md

 ```bash
 $ php efficient-language-detector/tests/tests.php # Update path
 ```
-- Also, for composer "autoload-dev", the following line will also execute the unit tests
+- Also, for composer "autoload-dev", the following line will also execute the tests

 ```php
 new Nitotm\Eld\Tests\TestsAutoload();